Afenginn: Retrograd

-In March of 2004, Afenginn went on tour to the Faroe Islands and the islands of the North Atlantic playing a total of 7 concerts.
+In March 2004, Afenginn went on tour to the Faroe Islands and the islands of the North Atlantic playing a total of 7 concerts.
 The Faroese label TUTL Records attended some of the concerts and offered Afenginn a record deal for their first album, which was then recorded in July.
 The resulting album, Retrograd, was released in October of 2004 and was followed by a Scandinavian tour.
 Retrograd won the Danish Music Award for “Best World Album”.

 In 2005, the band began working on a orchestral project titled "Nordlyd: Afenginn in Symphony".
 The concert series was built around an orchestration of Afenginn's music, performed by the band and a complete symphony orchestra.

 Akrobakkus

-Afenginn began preparing their second album, Akrobakkus, in January of 2006.
+Afenginn began preparing their second album, Akrobakkus, in January 2006.
 The album was recorded in February and featured Zlatko Buric and cimbalom performer George Mihalache, among others.
 The album was nominated in several categories at the "Danish Folk and World Music Awards".

 After Akrobakkus' release in April of 2006, the band's base player, Andrzej Krejniuk, left the group was eventually replaced by Aske Jacoby.
 Between 2006 and the release of their third album, Afenginn performed several festivals, including Dranouter Festival, By:Larm, and South by Southwest.